How creativity can help us navigate COVID-19: Lessons from the 19th century

 Like everyone else, artists have been challenged by new conditions and routines since the start of the COVID-19 pandemic.
 Many have had to adjust what they make as well as how and where they work, coming up with innovative ways to be productive in makeshift studios with limited supplies and in relative isolation.

-One thing is certain, though: In response to daily headlines of devastating illness, suffering and death, the need for creative expression and meaningful reflection on loss remains essential.
+One thing is certain, though: In response to daily headlines of devastating illness, suffering, and death, the need for creative expression and meaningful reflection on loss remains essential.

 For the past several years, I’ve been researching the impact of disease on late 19th century American artists.
 At the time, medical science was ill-equipped to manage rising rates of communicable disease, leaving art to help fill a need to comprehend and process illness.